WukLab/LegoOS/README.md

 If LegoOS is running directly on a physical machine, you will need another machine to catch the serial output.
 These two servers can either be 1) directly connected by serial cable, or 2) connected through a __serial switch__.

 In a direct serial connection setting, each LegoOS machine will need one peer physical machine to catch its output.
 This essentially increases the machine usage by 2x.
-Based on our own experience, we recommend you to setup a serial switch.
-The setup of serial switch is out the scope of this tutorial.
+Based on our own experience, __we highly recommend you setup a serial switch__.

 ## Install and Run

-LegoOS's processor and memory manager _pretend_ as a Linux kernel by having all the necessary magic numbers at image header.
+LegoOS's processor and memory manager _pretend_ as a Linux kernel by having all the necessary magic numbers at `bzimage` header.
 Thus, GRUB2 will treat LegoOS kernel as a normal Linux kernel.
 By doing so, LegoOS can leverage all existing boot options available.

 Once you have successfully compiled the processor or memory manager, you can install the image simply by typing `make install`.
 After this, you will be able to find the LegoOS kernel image installed at `/boot` directory.
 For example:
 ```